Showing posts with label intentionality. Show all posts

 Explicatio

-• Let I(p) denote the intension of a theological predicate p, its form of meaning through participation in divine reality.
+Let I(p) denote the intension of a theological predicate p, its participatory form of meaning and J(p) denote the intention with which p is uttered, its pneumatic orientation toward God.

 Objectiones